AdobeDocs/commerce-knowledge-base.en/help/help-center-guide/help-center/magento-help-center-user-guide.md

 >[!NOTE]
 >
->Continue using the Zendesk form flow [below](#what-is-adobe-commerce-help-center) for ticket submission and management unless you have been notified that you are in the cohort with access to the Experience League case form flow described [here](#what-is-experience-league-support).
+>Continue using the Adobe Commerce Help Center form flow [below](#what-is-adobe-commerce-help-center) for ticket submission and management unless you have been notified that you are in the cohort with access to the Experience League case form flow described [here](#what-is-experience-league-support).

 ## WHAT IS ADOBE COMMERCE HELP CENTER? {#what-is-adobe-commerce-help-center}